This topic describes how to manage settings and policies in the administrator console for data loss prevention (DLP).

 Data loss prevention controls

-You can control user behavior for DLP-classified content Syncplicity.
+You can control user behavior for DLP-classified content in Syncplicity.
 For files, you can individually control access based on how a user is granted access to the content.

 - Access via a folder controls access to files a user can access through a synced or shared folder.